LaSalle County, Illinois: History

 Ottawa was the first site of the famous Lincoln–Douglas debates on August 21, 1858.
 The community has a strong association with the 16th President, and elements of the downtown area of the city retain much mid-19th century architecture.
 People in LaSalle County were predominantly abolitionist in attitude, and many Underground Railroad sites were maintained in the county prior to the American Civil War.

 Utica (officially North Utica) is considered the gateway to the Starved Rock area.
 Visiting three parks provides a full experience of the area.
 Starved Rock State Park, (south of Utica on Illinois Route 178), is the crown jewel.
 Matthiessen State Park (south of Starved Rock on Ill 178) has many of the same features of Starved Rock, but is smaller, and faces the Vermilion River to the west.
 Buffalo Rock State Park (east of Utica, and west of Naplate/Ottawa on Dee Bennett Road) has an enclosure which features American bison, as well as the mound sculpture complex, known as the Effigy Tumuli.
 The village was the site of a F3 tornado that ripped through the downtown and killed nine people on April 20, 2004.

+On November 15, 2023, a magnitude 3.6 earthquake hit the county.